staiton/enum-sub/README.md

 1. Loads a wordlist of common subdomain names
 2. Appends each word to the target domain
 3. Performs DNS A record lookup
+4. Uses multithreading for fast DNS resolution
-4. Displays results in real-time
+5. Displays live scanning status in terminal
+6. Ensures clean output during concurrent execution

 ---
 ## Legal Disclaimer